SaumitraDeoGold/myTODOs/README.md

-git checkout master : switch to master branch git merge clickbait : merge master branch with clickbait branch git merge --no-ff <branchname> : merge without fastforward
+git checkout master : switch to master branch git merge clickbait : merge master branch with clickbait branch git merge --no-ff <branchname> : merge without fastforward git branch -vv : to see if origin master is ahead or not git remote add iwantmyrealname https://url - add new remote git fetch iwantmyrealname : fetch data from remote git remote show origin/remotename : some data on remote